 Mid Century Telephone Co-operative was incorporated on August 14, 1950.
 The purpose of incorporation was to enable the organization to acquire and provide modern telephone service for various exchanges which could not otherwise obtain good telephone service, either by rebuilding their own exchange or by convincing the Bell Company and other systems to provide the service for them.
 In 1949, a general area meeting was held in the Cuba High School gymnasium.
 From the representatives attending that meeting, nine (9) directors were elected, whose job it became to incorporate the company and to take the necessary steps to obtain information as to how capital could be raised in order that a telephone company could be formulated and set up.
 At a meeting held August 14, 1950, the name Mid Century Telephone Co-operative was chosen for the new organization.
 Also at this meeting it was deemed advisable to set up the incorporation.
-The first offices of Mid Century were:
+The first officers of Mid Century were:

 - Sidney Smith, Delong, President